TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 Additionally, the toolbox fully supports Kilosort 4, allowing users to save data and create channel maps for Kilosort and load Kilosort result files for interactive spike data visualization and analysis.

 __NOTE:__ Currently only Kilosort 4 versions up to 4.0.8 are supported due to a bug of the read npy toolbox.
-Install legacy version by typing in your anaconda promt:
+When you already install a newer version, install legacy version by typing in your anaconda promt:
 ```python
 conda activate kilosort
 ```